Re-reading "Year of Yes" 10+ years later

 A book marketed as a cross between Gone Girl and P-Valley?
 A must-read that centers on “two missing erotic dancers from Atlanta’s most notorious gentlemen's club and the woman committed to finding them.”
 I can’t decide if the pacing was slow or if I was just impatient and greedy.
 I breezed through the chapters, desperate to know what happened.
 I had some strong guesses based on the comps, but still found the moment that everything clicked into place to be super satisfying.
 But be warned: the characters make such bad choices over and over that you’ll want to jump into the book and shake them.

-There was only one place you could find me on Thursday nights back in 2015—in front of the TV waiting to see what dark and twisty situations Meredith would find herself in on Grey’s Anatomy (even though I was more of a Cristina girl) or whose problems Olivia Pope would handle next on Scandal.
+Like many others, I was waiting to see what dark and twisty situations Meredith would find herself in on Grey’s Anatomy (even though I was more of a Cristina girl) or whose problems Olivia Pope would handle next on Scandal.
 So, it’s no surprise that the minute Shonda Rhimes’ book Year of Yes hit shelves, I was first in line to grab a copy.

-In this case, it finally sank in that the things I say yes to don’t always have to be big and drastic.
+In this case, yeses don’t always have to be big and drastic.
+Like a cross-country move.
 Some yeses can be quiet revolutions.
-“The small, daily yeses that don’t make headlines but remake your entire world.”

 Don’t get me wrong.
-I don’t regret taking those big leaps in the months that followed my first reading of Year of Yes.
-They put me on a path that’s allowed me to slowly peel back the curtain on the person I’ve always wanted to show the world.
-And for that, I’m grateful.
-But I like the person I am now, and I don’t want to reinvent myself anymore.
-Instead, I want to lean more into the things I love, the things that bring a little more whimsy to my life, and that make me feel full instead of drained.
+I don’t regret taking those big leaps that followed my first reading of Year of Yes.
+They pushed me and put me on a path that’s allowed me to slowly peel back the curtain on the person I’ve always wanted to show the world.
+For that, I’m forever grateful.
+But I like the person I am now, and even though I’m still feeling a bit lost, I don’t want to completely start over.

-Say yes to a simple reading goal: 10K pages
+📖 Say yes to a simple reading goal: 10K pages

-Say yes to reading through Kennedy Ryan’s backlist
+🧡 Say yes to reading through Kennedy Ryan’s backlist

 I love all of the books in her Skyland series, so I figured that it’d be fun to check out the rest of her titles.
 If you’ve read any, where should I start?

-Say yes to staining my cookbooks
+🍪 Say yes to staining my cookbooks

 These books aren’t fine china or rare jewels.
 They’re meant to be used and loved and spilled into as I try out new recipe after new recipe.
 So that’s what I intend to do.

-Say yes to seeing some more (book) worlds
+✈️ Say yes to seeing some more (book) worlds

 I love a book conference.
 I love a new bookstore.
 I want to go to more of both outside of Los Angeles.
 And California.
-Hell, even out of the U.S., especially out of the U.S.
+And even out of the U.S., especially out of the U.S.

-And finally, say yes to writing the book that I want to write
+✏️ And finally, say yes to writing the book that I want to write

-I’ve been trying to finish my contemporary romance novel for the last three years, and this is finally(!) the year we query her.
+I’ve been trying to finish my contemporary romance novel for the last nearly three years, and this is finally(!) the year we query her.
 How?
-By releasing myself from the pressure to write a book like that one or that one or that so and so would like.
+By releasing myself from the pressure to write a book like this one or that one or that so and so would like.
 I don’t have an agent or a book deal, so right now, what an imaginary publisher or reader wants is none of my concern.
 This book is for me.

 All The Men I’ve Loved Again by Christine Pride.
 This one’s been on my shelf for a minute.
 Now that it’s (basically) February and I’m in the mood for romance, I’m cracking it open.
 It’s about “a woman who finds herself in the impossible situation of being in love with the same two men who won her heart in her early twenties again as she nears forty.”